SeduceProject/piseduce_doc/_posts/administration/2021-07-19-prepare-the-switch.md

 ### SNMP Configuration Test (from Raspbian OS)
 To test the SNMP configuration, we need OIDs.
 OIDs are pathes to SNMP information.
 They are described in the MiB provided by the switch manufacturer.
 MiBs can be difficult to find.
-For the D-Link switches, the OID used to know the state of the PoE ports starts with `1.3.6.1.2.1.105.1.1.1.3`.
+For D-Link switches, the OID used to know the state of the PoE ports starts with `1.3.6.1.2.1.105.1.1.1.3`.
 We can get the state of the ports with the following commands (the switch IP is 192.0.0.3):
 ```